 Bernardo: wow.. we’re really interested to know about that.

-Fabio: we keep researching about everything caught our artistic attention.
-At this moment we are working on some different projects and we can’t wait to show them.
+Fabio: we keep researching everything that caught our artistic attention.
+At this moment, we are working on some different projects, and we can’t wait to show them.

 What is your chief enemy of creativity?